What is ACOSS?

 The Organisation for Economic Cooperation and Development, the OECD, is an international economic organisation that has 36 members.
 It was founded in 1961 in order to stimulate economy and trade.
 Most member countries are developed countries.

-What is the OECD equivalence scale?
+What is the modified OECD equivalence scale?

 What is the Gini coefficient?